 If you are suspicious about an email, phone call, text message or any other form of communication appearing to be from BankTennessee, contact us immediately at 901-854-0854 or your local BankTennessee office to confirm its legitimacy.
-Also, please forward it to firstname.lastname@example.org for our security specialist to investigate.If you feel you are the victim of identity theft or to report a lost or stolen ATM/Debit Card:
+Also, please forward it to firstname.lastname@example.org for our security specialist to investigate.

 Protect yourself from fraud and possible identity theft by always questioning if something asks for personal information or sounds too good to be true.
 For example, never send money with the promise of receiving money back.
 If you are notified that you have won the lottery, make sure you have entered the lottery.